indigames/pyxieTutorials/tutorial03/readme.txt

-pyxie game engine
+indi game engine

 Tutorial03

-using Box2D with pyxie
+using Box2D with ige

 This is a demonstration of a simple 2D physics operation using Box2D

 root.py